AndromedusWolf/VRC-Footstep-Sound-System/README.md

 # VRC-Footstep-Sound-System

 ## Overview
 This is a system that allows you to quickly and easily add sounds to a player's footsteps when walking on a surface.
 For example, you can have a player make wooden floor footstep sounds when walking on a wooden floor.
+This is nice to have if you want to add an extra level of immersion to your worlds!

 This is being made free to use by the community and you may alter and improve the package as you wish.
 All I ask is that, if you alter the package and wish to distribute it, that you do so freely.
 There is no need to credit me, you may do so if you wish however.